ipp-ementa/ipp-ementa/README.md

 ### Canteen

 Canteens is where students can eat, being identified by a unique name (e.g `Cantina do ISEP`).
-They can provide daily menus which are specified for certain daily moments (e.g. Lunch / Dinner)
+They can provide daily menus which are specified for certain daily moments (e.g. Lunch / Dinner).
+A canteen is positioned on a geographical location

 ### Menu